tahahasan897/govinance_protocol/README.md

   - A weighted demand index that considers volume %, holder-growth, and velocity/churn.
   - An adaptive threshold that reacts to demand shifts.
   - A sensitivity scaling mechanism to keep changes stable as the market matures.

+- **`token_ai_tracker`**:
+  - `abis`:
+    Purpose: Stores contract ABI files in JSON format.
+    What it does:
+    Contains the ABI definitions for your smart contracts (e.g., SmartAIWallet.json, Transcript.json).
+    These files are loaded by Python scripts and the backend to interact with contracts on-chain.

+  - `fetch_metrics.py`:
+    Purpose: Fetches and aggregates on-chain token activity.
+    What it does:
+    Connects to the blockchain, fetches logs/events from the TranscriptToken contract.
+    Aggregates daily metrics (volume, holders, senders, wallets, minted, burned, total supply).
+    Writes these metrics to a SQLite database for analytics and AI use.

+- **`app.py`**:
+  Purpose: Flask web server for your dApp.
+  What it does:
+  Serves web pages (index, whitepaper, fund).
+  Loads contract ABI and connects to the blockchain.
+  Passes config and wallet info to templates for frontend use.

+- **`msct_state.json`**:
+  Purpose: Persists the msct value between runs.
+  What it does:
+  Stores the current msct (moving supply control threshold) as JSON.
+  Used by functions.py and ai_controller.py to maintain state across executions.

+- **`PriceConverter.sol`**:
+  Purpose: Solidity library for ETH/USD price conversion.
+  What it does:
+  Fetches ETH price from Chainlink oracles.
+  Converts ETH amounts to USD for funding logic in SmartAIWallet.

+- **`SmartAIWallet.sol`**:
+  Purpose: Smart contract for AI-controlled treasury and supply management.
+  What it does:
+  Manages ownership, funding, and withdrawal.
+  Calls adjustSupply on the TranscriptToken contract based on AI decisions.
+  Restricts supply adjustment to once per week and only by the AI controller.

+- **`state.json`**:
+  Purpose: Tracks the last processed block for metrics fetching.
+  What it does:
+  Stores the last block number processed by fetch_metrics.py.
+  Ensures the script only fetches new logs/events on subsequent runs.

+- **`token_metrics.db`**:
+  Purpose:
+  Stores all aggregated daily token metrics for your project.
+  What it does:
+  Contains a table (likely daily_metrics) with columns such as day, volume, holder_count, unique_senders, active_wallets, minted, burned, and total_supply.
+  Populated by fetch_metrics.py and used by your AI controller and analytics to track token activity, supply changes, and user engagement over time.

+- **`Transcript.sol`**:
+  Purpose:
+  Implements the main ERC-20 token contract for your project, called TranscriptToken (TCRIPT).
+  What it does:
+  Mints an initial supply (1,000,000 tokens), splitting 25% to the deployer and 75% to the AI-controlled treasury.
+  Allows the AI controller (SmartAIWallet) to adjust supply up or down via the adjustSupply function, which can mint, burn, or release tokens from the treasury.
+  Emits events for minting and burning.
+  Includes logic for rotating the AI controller wallet if needed.
+  Enforces that only the AI controller can call supply adjustment functions.

 Once we've gotten through how the mathematics work.
 The project needs to fetch data points, that's where `token_ai_tracker/fetch_metrics.py` comes into play.
 The file get's to run everyday in order to fetch for the data, so that it can store it in a SQL database called `token_metrics.db`.
 Then when it comes Saturday (end of the Week). `tcript/ai_controller.py` gets ran in order to set a decision on whether to create/destroy or do nothing towards the total supply.
 Now, at the beginning.
 It is not going to start by minting